TownLake/blog-samrhea-legacy/content/post/github-actions.md

 I use two GitHub actions for this blog; [one](https://github.com/AustinCorridor/blog-samrhea/blob/master/.github/workflows/staging.yml) to deploy to staging and [another](https://github.com/AustinCorridor/blog-samrhea/blob/master/.github/workflows/main.yml) to deploy to production.

+These actions automate the steps required to publish drafts to my staging blog (which lives at https://blog-staging.samrhea.com/) and the "production" blog available at https://blog.samrhea.com.
+Shameless plug: I keep my staging blog locked down from public view with [Cloudflare Access](https://www.cloudflare.com/products/cloudflare-access/).

+However, I need to tell GitHub what should go to staging and what should go to production.
+I want to signal that without manual configuration.

 ```
 name: Deploy to Workers Staging